13. Paths Cross

 Realizing Luci had to be the person who Rico convinced to claim the ticket for him, Kevin said, “No, I don’t think they can.
 And I don’t think you’re in trouble, unless you protect this guy.”

-Kevin eyed Luci for a heartbeat.
-Her arms were crossed, but her shoulders had drooped.
+Her arms were crossed, but her shoulders drooped.

 She was angry.